 If a will is deemed invalid and there is no earlier valid will which would then take precedence then the beneficiaries of the estate will be determined by the Intestacy Rules.

-Our solicitors can advise you on matters related to the Intestacy Rules and to litigating invalid wills as well as lost or destroyed wills.
+Our intestacy solicitors can advise you on matters related to the Intestacy Rules and to litigating invalid wills as well as lost or destroyed wills.
 We can also give you advice on potential litigation surrounding a will with inadequate provisions for the care of a deceased’s dependent.
-We usually deal with contentious legal matters that go to court using the no win no fee scheme.